The Localization Method Applied to $k$-Elongated Plane Partitions and Divisibility by 5: Main Theorem

 Notice that for any fixed $w$, the values $m,r$ are bounded.
 The variable $n$ is unbounded.
-However, we can now take advantage of Theorem \ref{congcor1a}, and the fact that $n\equiv 1\pmod{5}$ by hypothesis, and we define
+However, we can now take advantage of Theorem \ref{congcor1a}, and the fact that $n\equiv 1\pmod{5}$ by hypothesis, and we define Obviously, $\hat{t}(w)\equiv t(w)\pmod{5}$.
+If we examine $\hat{t}(w)$ for $2\le w\le 8$, we have This computation is explicitly carried out in our Mathematica supplement.